imixs/imixs-docker/backup/README.md

 * BACKUP\_POSTGRES\_USER - postres database user
 * BACKUP\_POSTGRES\_PASSWORD - postgres user password
 * BACKUP\_POSTGRES\_DB - postgres database
-* BACKUP\_POSTGRES\_ROLLING - number of backup files to be kept locally
-* BACKUP\_WILDFLY\_INDEX - filepath for lucen index
 * BACKUP\_SPACE\_HOST - backup space connected via SFTP/SCP
 * BACKUP\_SPACE\_USER - backup space user
+* BACKUP\_LOCAL\_ROLLING - number of backup files to be kept locally
 * BACKUP\_SPACE\_ROLLING - number of backup files to be kept in the backup space

-All backups are located in the following directory
+All backups are located in the following local directory

 	/root/backups/

+In the backup space, the files are located at:

+	/imixs-cloud/$BACKUP_SERVICE_NAME/

 Each backup file has a time stamp prefix indicating the backup time: